 PREVENT AN OIL SPILL IN THE GREAT LAKES

-The mission of the Oil and Water Don’t Mix campaign is to protect the Great Lakes and Michigan inland waterways by eliminating the potential for an oil spill from the portion of Enbridge, Inc.’s Line 5 that consists of two 20-inch-in-diameter oil pipelines running through the water along the bottomlands of the Straits of Mackinac.
+The mission of the Oil and Water Don’t Mix campaign is to protect the Great Lakes and Michigan inland waterways by eliminating the potential for an oil spill from the portion of Enbridge’s Line 5 that consists of two 20-inch-in-diameter oil pipelines running through the water along the bottomlands of the Straits of Mackinac.

-To accomplish this mission, the campaign is asking for Michigan Governor Gretchen Whitmer's leadership on this vital issue.
+To accomplish this mission, the campaign asked Michigan Governor Gretchen Whitmer's leadership on this vital issue.
 As the State’s primary trustee of the Great Lakes public trust waters and bottomlands, Governor Whitmer has the solemn perpetual duty to ensure that the actions of both public and private parties are not likely to harm this shared resource.
 This means that the State must ensure uninterrupted use for fishing, commerce, navigation, recreation, and drinking water supplies for future generations.

 The Great Lakes Submerged Lands Act requires any use of Great Lakes bottomlands to first apply for a permit from the State to ensure that the proposed private use of such lands and waters will neither substantially affect the public use or public trust interests of the State.
 The Line 5 pipeline has never gone through this process, so our State has never determined the risks to our public trust resources and whether this use has a public benefit.